 T

-he ensemble pictured in The Ditchley Portrait of Queen Elizabeth I required many layers and support systems, and would take several hours of dressing (Arnold 110).
-The very first layer would have been a linen smock, later referred to as a chemise.
-Elizabeth’s chemise may have been similar to that pictured in figure 3.
-On her legs, the Queen likely wore bias-cut sarsenet or knitted silk stockings (Arnold 209).
-Elizabeth was presented with her first pair of silk stockings in 1561, and she loved them so much that she announced “henceforth I will wear no more cloth stockings” (Norris 545).
+he ensemble pictured in The Ditchley Portrait of Queen Elizabeth I required many layers and support systems, and could take several hours of dressing from start to finish (Arnold 110).
+The very first layer worn was the linen smock undergarment, later referred to as a chemise.
+Elizabeth’s smock may have been similar in style to the circa 1587 smock pictured in figure 3.
+On her legs, the Queen likely wore bias-cut sarsenet or knitted silk stockings held up using garters, tied below the knee (Arnold 209).
+Elizabeth was presented with her first pair of silk stockings in 1561, and she loved them so much that she announced henceforth I will wear no more cloth stockings” (Norris 545).
 Afterwards, silk stockings grew very popular in elite circles.
-They would have been held up using garters, tied below the knee.

-Next came the “boned pair of bodies” – an undergarment that shaped the torso by flattening the bust and taper the waist (Bleiberg et. al 108).
-Bodies of this time were quite varied.
+On top of her smock, Queen Elizabeth would have worn a boned pair of bodies.”
+This was a corset-like undergarment which shaped the torso by flattening the bust and tapering the waist (Bleiberg et. al 108).
+Bodies of this time period were quite varied.
 They could be laced closed at the back or open at the front, and could be made of plain or decorative fabrics (Steele 8).
-Remarkably, one extant pair of bodies informs us of what Queen Elizabeth may have worn under this dress.
-A pair of bodies made for the Queen’s funeral effigy are in the possession of the Palace of Westminster, which exactly mimic ones she wore towards the end of her life (Fig. 4).
-They were front-laced and fully boned with mostly quarter-inch-wide strips of whalebone.
+Remarkably, one extant pair of bodies informs us of what Queen Elizabeth may have worn under her ensemble in The Ditchley Portrait.
+A pair of bodies made for the Queens funeral effigy are in the possession of the Palace of Westminster, which are a smaller replica of those she wore near her death in 1603 (Fig. 4).
+They were front-lacing and fully boned with mostly quarter-inch-wide strips of whalebone.

-Then, Elizabeth would have worn her farthingale.
-The farthingale underwent many evolutions of shape throughout Elizabeth’s life.
-In fact, at its earliest inception, there was a strong religious objection, as moralists believed it to encourage sexual depravity by accentuating a woman’s childbearing parts – however, as its popularity spread among the European courts, these charges were eventually dropped (Bleiberg et. al 107).
+Then, Queen Elizabeth would have been dressed in her farthingale to provide shape for her wide skirts.
+The farthingale underwent many evolutions of silhouette throughout Elizabeths life.
+In fact, at its earliest inception, there was a strong religious objection, as moralists believed it to encourage sexual depravity by accentuating a womans childbearing parts – however, as its popularity spread among the European courts, these charges were eventually dropped (Bleiberg et. al 107).

-In The Ditchley Portrait, Elizabeth wore a wheel farthingale, which became popular in the European courts in the early 1590s (Arnold 199).
+In The Ditchley Portrait, Elizabeth wore a French wheel farthingale, which was the height of fashion in the European courts by the 1590s (Arnold 199).
 It is thought to have gained its popularity in elite circles because its grand shape allowed for more efficient display of expensive dress textiles (Cunnington 618).
-This undergarment gave the visual effect of a great circle emerging from the wearer’s waist, and was achieved by boned hoops of whalebone or metal.
+The wheel farthingale gave the visual effect of a great circle emerging from the wearers waist, and was achieved by boned hoops of whalebone or metal.
 As is demonstrated in figure 5, it would be worn over a padded roll, and tilted lower in the front and higher behind.
-This was indeed the final evolution of the farthingale, and disappeared by the 1620s (Bendall 4).
+This was the final evolution of the farthingale, which was no longer fashionable by the 1620s (Bendall 4).

 Fig. 3 - Artist unknown (United Kingdom).
 Chemise said to have belonged to Mary, Queen of Scots, ca. 1587.
 Linen.
 Coughton Court, Warwickshire: National Trust Collection, NT 135702.
 Source: National Trust Collection